ha-lins/DTG-SI/README.md

  - `cuda 10.0`

 ** NOTE **:
-Due to some historical texar compatibility issue, the model is only compatible by installing texar 0.2.1 from source, which can be installed via the following command.
+Due to some compatibility issues, the repo is only compatible by installing `texar==0.2.1` from source, which is as follows:
 ```bash
 wget https://github.com/asyml/texar/archive/v0.2.1.zip
 cd texar && pip install .
 ```

-Run the following commands:
+Run the following command:

 ```bash
 pip3 install -r requirements.txt